 Does your cat enjoy scaling your cabinets and bookshelves?
 Do they spend every morning surveying their domain from the top of the refrigerator?
 A cat tree is a wonderful way to keep your cat occupied, especially if they have a fondness for high places.
 The majority also come equipped with scratching posts, which keep claws away from your beloved sofa.
 If your cat hides in closets and under beds, a cat tree house with covered shelters will provide them a sense of security and personal space.
 And all these options come stacked in a wide variety of shapes, sizes, and materials.
 Do you need a towering kitty castle, or a cozy perch for a cat that just wants to loaf?
 Does your interior aesthetic call for a modern cat tower?
 From kitten to couch potato, we’ll go over the best cat tree for you and your feline’s specific needs.

-- Best tall cat tree: Armarkat 77-inch Faux Fleece Cat Tree & Condo
+- Best overall: Armarkat 77-inch Faux Fleece Cat Tree & Condo

 - Best small: Frisco 32-inch Real Carpet Wooden Cat Tree

 - Best for large cats: FEANDREA Cat Tree for Large Cats

 - Best wooden: Vesper Modern Cat Tree

 - Best budget: AmazonBasics Cat Condo Tree Tower with Hammock Bed